* Eurogroup due to try to hammer out deal later on Monday

 * Egyptian violence erupts, stoking supply concerns

-* U.S. White House and Congress set to resume negotiations this week
+* U.S. White House and Congress set to resume negotiations

 By Jessica Jaganathan